 If you are looking for somewhere enjoyable for family, Port of Nagoya Public Aquarium could be a option for you.
 It is one of the most famous aquariums in Japan and opened in 1992.
 It boast a large collection of marine creatures over 500 species which are exhibited in various ways to entertain visitors.
 Visitors can enjoy exciting shows performed by large animals such as dolphins and killer whales at the huge tank.
 They also offer several informative events which enables visitors to learn about the marine ecosystems.
 It is an opportunity for kids to deepen their understanding of wildlife through interesting programs.

 Nagoya has a unique food culture called “Nagoya Meshi”, and “Misokatsu” is what you shouldn’t miss once you visit there!
 The deep-fried pork cutlet with miso sauce offers an unforgettable taste even for those who have never tried it before.
 The rich miso taste goes well with while rice which is often served altogether at local restaurants.
 The miso sauce is slightly sweet, so it is recommendable for kids and who doesn’t like spicy food.
 There are a number of Misokatsu restaurants around the city, so please find your favorite and enjoy the specialty in Nagoya!

 Don’t forget to check out our private tour!

-If you need some help to organize your trip to Aichi, you should definitely check out our private tour including English guide.
-We’re glad to help you make your trip to Aichi a safe, comfortable, and unforgettable memory!
+If you need some help to organize your trip to Aichi, you should definitely check out our website.
+We can advise you on your travel itinerary, help you book the best places and experiences, and guide you around!
+We would be happy help you make your trip to Aichi a safe, comfortable, and unforgettable memory!

 It takes one and a half hours to get to Aichi from Tokyo by Shinkansen.
-It is advisable to participate in our popular tour in Tokyo before heading to Aichi!
+Why don’t you start your trip by participating in our popular tour in Tokyo before heading to Aichi.

 Where to stay in Aichi